 Modern dietary propaganda consistently gets it wrong – very wrong, when it comes to the critical nutrient Vitamin B12.
-The false notions pertaining to proper food sources of B12 has resulted in epidemic numbers of people being deficient in this all important nutrient and suffering the sometimes devastating health consequences.
+The false notions pertaining to proper food sources of B12 has resulted in epidemic numbers of people being deficient in this all important nutrient.
+These people then sadly suffer the sometimes devastating health consequences.

 Deficiency of B12 is extremely dangerous to health and can lead to dementia and even death if not rectified.
-While early symptoms include paleness and overall weakness and fatigue, as the anemia caused by B12 deficiency progresses, symptoms can mimic the signs of ageing and so can easily be dismissed as a somehow natural or “normal” occurrence: shaky hands or spastic movement in general, sleeping disorders, unsteady gait, easy bruising, incontinence, and memory loss.
+While early symptoms include paleness and overall weakness and fatigue.
+As the anemia caused by B12 deficiency progresses symptoms can mimic the signs of ageing and so can easily be dismissed as a somehow natural or “normal” occurrence.
+This includes shaky hands or spastic movement in general, sleeping disorders, unsteady gait, easy bruising, incontinence, and memory loss.

 Other warning signs of a low B12 status include: